-Over the last few years, several staff members have participated in marathons on behalf of World Childhood Foundation.
-A piggy bank is at reception for the Children's Cancer Foundation Karlsruhe.
-The hotel has spent several beautiful days taking part in programmes to provide child-friendly meals for children with cancer and their families.
-Donations have been made to the Association for Children with Cancer in Karlsruhe.
-Of the 199 hotel rooms, only 20 allow for smoking.
-Vegetarian dishes are offered at the hotel.
+Over the last few years, several staff members have participated in marathons on behalf of the World Childhood Foundation.
+A piggy bank at reception holds donations for the Children's Cancer Foundation Karlsruhe.
+The hotel has spent several beautiful days participating in programmes that provide kid-friendly meals for children with cancer and their families, and has donated funds to the Association for Children with Cancer in Karlsruhe.
+Of the 199 hotel rooms, 179 are non-smoking, and vegetarian dishes are offered at all hotel restaurants.

 Guests can get involved:

 Put used batteries in one of the battery boxes at hotel reception.
 Rent bikes to explore the rural surroundings.
 Save energy by switching off any appliances when not in use.
 Avoid overfilling kettles.
 Let the hotel know that sheets and towels do not need changing every day.
 Staff will not replace towels if they are returned to the towel rail.
-On cold nights, draw curtains to keep heat in the room; on hot days, draw curtains to keep the heat out of the room.
+On cold nights, draw curtains to keep heat in the room and on hot days, draw them to keep the heat out of the room.
 Participate in the hotel's recycling programme.